jared-christensen/AWS-SAML-Signin-Beautifier/README.md

 ### 2. Tampermonkey Script (Available Now)

-You can use the Tampermonkey script right now to improve your AWS SAML sign-in experience.
+You can use the Tampermonkey script right now to improve your AWS SAML Signin experience.
 For installation instructions, please refer to the [Tampermonkey README](tampermonkey/README.md).

 ## Screenshot